Slowdeb/Tryhackme/Super-Spam.md

 ![image](https://user-images.githubusercontent.com/76821053/129765003-9e8bf0de-64ba-4551-8209-7a6824559b18.png)

-I have found a few clues and messages inside the users home directories:
+There are some clues and messages inside the users home directories:

 super-spam home directory: